skypjack/entt/README.md

 ```

 For the sake of brevity, below is described the interface of the sole unmanaged
 bus.
-The interface of the managed bus is almost the same, but for the fact that
+The interface of the managed bus is almost the same but for the fact that
 it accepts smart pointers instead of naked pointers.

 In order to register an instance of a class to a bus, its type must expose one